vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/6_variants0.md

 As an example, let's extend our previous `vnum` variant type to support vectors of other `vnum` instances.

-The first problem is that the variant will have to refer to itself in its own type alias definition - this can be solved by **forward-declaring** a `vnum_wrapper` class *(which can be safely "stored" in `std::vector` since the approval of [N4510](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4510.html))*:
+The first problem is that the variant will have to refer to itself in its own type alias definition - one possible solution is **forward-declaring** a `vnum_wrapper` class *(which can be safely "stored" in `std::vector` since the approval of [N4510](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4510.html))*:

 ```cpp
 namespace impl